sigent/TheGoodPlace/README.md

 #### Responsibility

-It is every members of the teams responsibility to ensure things are tested!
+It is every team member's responsibility to ensure things are tested!
 An automated test engineer can provide scaffolding and frameworks but they should not be contributing solely to that code base.

 ### Aim to be Agnostic

 Controversial I know!
 But wherever possible, we should try to find solutions that don't tie us to a vender, unless the benefits of doing so outweigh the agnostic advantages.
-By its very definition tying yourself to something reduces your flexibility and potential available to you.
+By its very definition, tying yourself to something reduces your flexibility and potential available to you.

 ### Scripted & Automate

 ''Dev Ops'' is dead because it was never a thing in the first place.
 Every engineer has always found ways to automate and to script out menial tasks.
-Any solution should provide simple automated ways to build, test and publish itself.
+Any solution should provide simple, automated ways to build, test and publish itself.
 Engineering is about making engines to "artfully bring something about".

 ### Create an Organization that works

-The organization's role is to help the teams work to the best of it's ability and not throw roadblocks in the path of success
+The organization's role is to help teams and team members work to the best of their ability and not throw roadblocks in the path of success.

 #### Provide Adequate Equipment

-No-one would expect a builder to build a house without the proper equipment, so why expect an engineer to build you a solution if you don't provide them with thew correct tools?
+No-one would expect a builder to build a house without the proper equipment, so why expect an engineer to build you a solution if you don't provide them with the correct tools?
 Invest in the team and help them make something beautiful!

 #### Outdated & Off-system Environments